 Peppermint has always been one of my favorite flavors – and it still is (she says sipping a candy-cane flavored coffee)!

-If you enjoy peppermint, make sure to check stores the day after Christmas — you can almost always find forlorn packages of candy canes marked 50-75% off.
+If you enjoy peppermint, be sure to check stores the day after Christmas — you can almost always find forlorn packages of candy canes marked 50-75% off.
 They last forever – or almost forever — so keep them in your cupboard to enjoy throughout the year.

 I often make “cookies” or “brownies” using my very favorite Quest protein bars.
 Sprinkle a bar with peppermint sugar before baking or use the sugar to embellish your favorite cookies.

 All you need are candy canes (or round peppermints) and sugar – either white or raw turbinado sugar.

-1 part crushed candy canes to 2 parts sugar.
+The basic recipe is simply 1 part crushed candy canes to 2 parts sugar.